In the second of our ‘Spotlight On’ series, Wendy Kewley meets Lauren Wyllie, Project Coordinator for Cheltenham-based charity Lives of Colour.

 It was set up initially in response to an Active Lives survey from Sport England in 2020 which found that 95% of black adults and 80% of black children did not participate in swimming activities regularly, compared to 89% of white British adults and 71% of white British children.

-Swimmers of Colour was born to empower women and encourage them to be active, as well as giving them a valuable life skill.
-Many start the programme of 26 lessons with no swimming experience at all, but finish feeling totally at home in the water after supporting each other to learn the new life skill, as well as making new friends in the process.
+Swimmers of Colour was born to empower individuals and encourage them to be active, as well as giving them a valuable life skill.
+Many start the programme of 26 lessons with no swimming experience at all, but finish feeling totally at home in the water after supporting each other to master the new life skill and making new friends in the process.

 Lauren said: “Talking to the swimmers, you can hear how much they enjoy it.
 I love the personal stories – there’s one woman who wanted to learn to swim, so she could take her granddaughter swimming and another who was so excited at now being able to swim with her family on holidays.”

-The third programme is about to start in Cheltenham and Gloucester each with the maximum number of 20 participants and, not surprisingly, there is long waiting list for future courses.
+The third programme is about to start in Cheltenham and Gloucester each with the maximum number of 10 participants on each course.
+It's not surprising that there is long waiting list for future courses.

-A key principle underpinning Lives of Colours’ work is actively involving the local community in the decision-making process on projects.
+A key part of Lives of Colours’ work is consulting with the local community on co-production and actively involving them in the decision-making process on projects.

 On this Lauren said: “Don’t expect the community to come to you; you need to go to the community.
 Be open-minded and willing to learn.”